Open House residents pose at the pumpkin patch

 New pride flag

-Rooms in Dejope, Phillips, Smith, Waters, & Witte
+Individual rooms in Dejope, Phillips, Smith, Waters, and Witte

-Gender Inclusive Housing is intended to meet the needs of transgender, gender non-conforming, nonbinary, and LGBTQ+ students and allies to select a housing assignment that is inclusive, safe, and comfortable.
+These options are intended to meet the needs of all students, with increased flexibility for transgender, gender non-conforming, nonbinary, and LGBTQ+ students and allies to preference an inclusive, safe, and comfortable housing assignment.

 Back to top